BECOME A CERTIFIED YOGA INSTRUCTOR BY SUMMER!

 Turn Your Yoga Passion Into a Career

-Vancouver Island University Campus Recreation (VIU Campus Rec) and Choose2Be have joined forces to offer you an amazing opportunity to become a yoga leader in your community!
-Certification leader and inspirational VIU fitness instructor Veronique Rioux will educate and guide you through the 200 hours of Yoga Teacher Training certification and help turn your yoga passion into a career!
+Choose2Be now offer you an amazing opportunity to become a yoga leader in your community!
+Certification leader and inspirational fitness instructor Veronique Rioux and her team will educate and guide you through the 200 hours of Yoga Teacher Training certification and help turn your yoga passion into a career!

 Yoga Teacher Training Certification Description

 How to Register:

 Register Online click here

 By Phone: (250) 591-8524